gradle/gradle/design-docs/play-support.md

 #### Test cases

 - verify that play app can be built and executed with play version 2.3.5 and 2.2.3
+- Can configure port for launched PlayApp: default is 9000

-### Story: Add support for multiple play versions
+### Story: Basic support for multiple play versions

-- Adapt TwirlCompile task to support play 2.2.3 compliant template compiler
-- Adapt RoutesCompile task to support play 2.2.3 compliant routes compiler
-- Add test fixture to allow multi version play integration tests
+- Can build play application with Play 2.2.3 on Scala 2.10, and Play 2.3.5 on Scala 2.11

+#### Test cases

+- Verify building and running the 'play new' app with Scala 2.2.3 and Scala 2.3.5

+#### Open issues

+- Compile Scala wrappers around different Play versions, and load these via reflection

 ### Story: Developer tests the Play new application